 And finally, physical consequences

-Pain is a huge lasting consequence of a medical negligence case.
+Pain is a huge, lasting consequence of a medical negligence case.
 If you’re in physical pain, then your quality of life will be greatly diminished.
-If you’re now registered disabled you may need a wheelchair, prosthetics, or complete dependence on carers.
-If this sounds familiar, don’t delay – reach out to personal injury solicitor today.
+If you’re now registered as disabled, you may need a wheelchair, prosthetics, or complete dependence on carers.
+If this sounds familiar, don’t delay – reach out to a personal injury solicitor today.